btucker/apple-foundation-models-py/README.md

     # Create a session
     session = client.create_session(
-        instructions="You are a helpful assistant.",
+        instructions="You are a helpful assistant."
-        enable_guardrails=True
     )

     # Generate a response